-- 10 Best Things to do on Long Island, New York
+- Best Fun Things to do on Long Island, NY – Your Local Guide

 - 1. Fire Island Lighthouse and National Seashore